JasperD-UGent/sense-inventory-economics-50/README.md

     }
 }
 ```
-The main keys of the dictionary are strings containing the lemma and the part-of-speech tag of the ambiguous item separated by a vertical bar (e.g. <code>"divisa|NOUN"</code>).
+The main keys of the dictionary are strings containing the lemma, part-of-speech tag and gender of the ambiguous item separated by a vertical bar (e.g. <code>"divisa|NOUN|f"</code>).
 The value belonging to those keys is a nested dictionary containing the information per sense of the ambiguous item.
 The keys of this nested dictionary are strings containing the sense ID (starting at <code>"1"</code>).
 The value linked to the keys is again a nested dictionary, with <code>"description_ES"</code> and <code>"l_example_sents"</code> as its keys.
 The <code>"description_ES"</code> entry contains a short description of the sense in Spanish, while the <code>"l_example_sents"</code> entry consists of a list of dictionaries including the prototypical example sentence(s) for that sense.
 Each example sentence dictionary contains the list of tokens of the sentence (accessible through the key <code>"l_toks"</code>), the index of the ambiguous item in the sentence (accessible through the key <code>"idx_ambig_item"</code>), and the source the sentence comes from (accessible through the key <code>"source"</code>).
 ## Acknowledgements
 For the elaboration of the sense inventory, we relied on the [Clave dictionary](https://www.grupo-sm.com/es/book/diccionario-clave-lengua-espa%C3%B1ola), to whose contents we have access thanks to a research collaboration with the [Fundación Santa María](https://www.fundacion-sm.org/).